-- Location: 425 miles southeast of New Orleans, LA; 250 miles west of Key West, Florida. - Maximum sustained winds: 85 mph.

-- Movement: NW at 16 mph, and this general motion should continue over the next 48 hours, followed by a turn to the north and northeast on Monday once inland. - Forecast: Ida is forecast to rapidly intensify, becoming a Category 4 hurricane by the time it approaches the Louisiana coast on Sunday evening. - Ida is forming a well-defined eye, a sign it is taking advantage of the favorable environment for strengthening.
+- Location: 275 miles southeast of New Orleans, LA; 250 miles south of Pensacola, Florida. - Maximum sustained winds: 105 mph. - Movement: NW at 16 mph, and this general motion should continue over the next 36 hours, followed by a turn to the north and northeast on Monday once inland. - Forecast: Ida is forecast to rapidly intensify, becoming a Category 4 hurricane by the time it approaches the Louisiana coast on Sunday evening. - Ida has formed a well-defined eye, and continues to grow and organize as a hurricane.